TheLogicMaster/clearwing-vm/README.md

 ## Limitations
 - Limited runtime library
-- Not fully conformant with standard (Regex, string formatting, internal names)
+- Not fully conformant with standard (Regex, string formatting, internal names, Unicode support)
 - Has to be debugged as a large C++ codebase
 - Long initial compilation and linkage times